Tohbiloba/Tohbiloba/README.md

 **About me:**

-- I am a student of University of Ilorin and I'm recently picked up Data Analysis.
+- I am a student of University of Ilorin and I recently picked up Data Analysis.
 - 🔭 I’m currently working on building my portfolio.
 - 👯 I’m looking to collaborate on projects.
 - I'm available for internships and volunteer work to widen my horizon in Data Analysis.